 We must give every task a name, as denoted by the <name> field above.

-When we write tasks which declare the IO within the task body, we must use the begin and end keywords as well.
+When we write tasks which declare the inputs and outputs within the task body, we must use the begin and end keywords as well.

-However, when we use inline declaration for the IO, we can omit the begin and end keywords.
+However, when we use inline declaration for the inputs and outputs, we can omit the begin and end keywords.

 When we write tasks in verilog, we can declare and use local variables.
 This means that we can create variables in the task which can't be accessed outside of the task it is declared in.